SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

-# Exercise 03 - Installing the SAP Cloud Connector in a container
+# Exercise 03 - Installing & configuring the SAP Cloud Connector

 The scenario upon which this CodeJam is based includes access to an on-prem SAP system, for which the SAP Cloud Connector is required.